pretix/pretix-docs/docs/guides/resources-and-scheduling.md

 If you checked the box next to "Create order", then the next page allows you to enter details for that order.
 This is a simplified form.
-If you want to add further information to the order that pretix does not display on this page, use the "Orders" menu.
+If you want to add further details to the order that pretix does not display on this page (such as invoice information), use the "Orders" menu.
 If you unchecked the box next to "Create order", then pretix will skip this page.

 ![Page titled 'Quick entry 3/4', displaying options for 'Email address', 'Internal comment', 'Amounts' and product price.](../assets/screens/resources-scheduling/quick-entry3.png "Quick entry 3/4")